NaoiseGaffney/BookRepository/README.md

 ![CDD - 4 Environments](documentation/CDD%20-%204%20Development%20Environments.png)

-Proper Software Development and Deploment Practices are observed throughout this Milestone Project.
+Proper Software Development and Deployment Practices are observed throughout this Milestone Project.

 There are 4 development and testing environments.
-The first is the local application using it'as own MongoDB instance on MongoDB Atlas.
+The first is the local application using its own MongoDB instance on MongoDB Atlas.
 The second is the Heroku Review Application, also with its own MongoDB instance.
 This Heroku application is automatically deployed whenever a Merg Pull Request is executed in VSCode, and it is deleted once the Merge Pull Request is merged/approved.
 Once the Merge Pull Request is successful, the GitHub development branch (or any other branch) is merged with the master branch, the auto deployment to Heroku Staging is triggered.
 Heroku Staging also has its own MongoDB instance.
 The final environment is Heroku Production with its own MongoDB instance, and is created when Heroku Staging is manually deployed to Heroku Production.

 The reason for having 4 separate environments is to practice good CDD practices, and getting to know how it's possibly done by professional development teams.
 The reason for having 4 separate MongoDB instances is to ensure proper testing is performed in each environment without being affected by existing data.
 All 4 MongoDB instances are repeatedly dropped (erased) and automatically created by MongoEngine ("It's like magic!").